3/10/2021

 speaker

-to add.
-I think the short answer is from the phase 2 study, it seems the drug is very effective in both populations.
-So obviously we want to have as broad a utility as possible.
-Our theme is basically this is a drug for choice where the current therapy is ineffective.
+I think the short answer is from the phase two study, it seems the drug is very effective in both populations.
+So obviously, we want to have as broad a utility as possible.
+You know, our theme is basically this is a drug for choice where the current therapy is ineffective.

 speaker

 Thank you.
 That's very helpful.
-As a follow-up, based on your discussions with the FDA, do you believe that the FDA and the EMA view the regulatory pathway in TB through the same lens?
+And as a follow-up, based on your discussions with the FDA, do you believe that the FDA and the EMA view the regulatory pathway in TV through the same lens?
 Thank you.

 speaker

-Well, the unknowns are the unknowns, and I think we sound like a broken record, but I think it's still the most meaningful statement.
-The dialogue is ongoing, and when we have clarity, we'll share it with everybody, the
+Well, the unknowns are the unknowns, and I think, you know, we sound like a broken record, but I think it's still the most meaningful statement.
+The dialogue is ongoing, and when we have clarity, we'll share it with everybody, the whole world, and we believe that should happen in the first half of this year.

 speaker